RSL-Net: Localising in Satellite Images From a Radar on the Ground: Related Work

 Given training data from a previously seen environment, the work by Kendall et al. \cite{kendall2015posenet, kendall2017geometric} directly regresses the 6-\gls{dof} camera pose for relocalisation.
 For a live query image, Laskar et al. \cite{laskar2017camera} learned a descriptor to find matches from a database of prior images, and regressed the pairwise relative pose.
 The method presented in \cite{brachmann2018learning} solves camera relocalisation by learning 3D scene coordinates.
 MapNet \cite{brahmbhatt2018geometry} learns a data-driven map representation for localisation, where geometric constraints used for state estimation are formulated as network losses.
 Sarlin et al. \cite{sarlin2019coarse} learned keypoints and descriptors for camera localisation.
 Recent work in \cite{lu2019l3} addresses localisation using lidar point-clouds by learning keypoint descriptors through 3D convolutions.

-Related to our work is the method by Barsan et al. \cite{barsan2018learning}, where live lidar intensity images and lidar intensity maps are embedded to a joint space for localisation.
-Inspired by \cite{barsan2018learning}, our method also searches for the translational offset between two deep embeddings by convolving them.
-Our work and the methods in \cite{lu2019l3} and \cite{barsan2018learning} compute the pose offset by exhaustively searching through the solution space, rather than regressing the pose with a fully connected layer as in \cite{kendall2015posenet} and \cite{kendall2017geometric}.
+Related to our work is the method by Barnes et al. \cite{barnes2019masking}, where radar images are projected to a deep embedding for pose estimation.
+Inspired by \cite{barnes2019masking} and work by Barsan et al. \cite{barsan2018learning} which uses a similar approach on lidar intensity images, our method also searches for the translational offset between two deep embeddings by convolving them.
+Our work and the methods in \cite{lu2019l3}, \cite{barnes2019masking} and \cite{barsan2018learning} compute the pose by exhaustively searching through the solution space, rather than regressing the pose with a fully connected layer as in \cite{kendall2015posenet} and \cite{kendall2017geometric}.
 Existing work relies on prior data gathered with the same sensor modality as the live data, whereas our method is concerned with localising a radar against overhead imagery.